Agoric/documentation/CONTRIBUTING.md

 ### README files

-VuePress converts Markdown files to an HTML file with the same base name. `README.md` files are an exception; they're renamed `index.html`, since that's the default file web servers expect to find in each directory.
-Navigating to `https://agoric.com/documentation/ertp/guide/` displays the VuePress processed `/main/ertp/guide/README.md`.
+VuePress converts Markdown files to an HTML file with the same base name. `index.md` files are an exception; they're renamed `index.html`, since that's the default file web servers expect to find in each directory.
+Navigating to `https://agoric.com/documentation/ertp/guide/` displays the VuePress processed `/main/ertp/guide/index.md`.
-While it may seem odd, VuePress expects multiple `README.md` files in a repo; most folders will have one.

-The root README.md file must start with an H1 (`#` in Markdown) header.
+The root index.md file must start with an H1 (`#` in Markdown) header.
 In fact, all our doc pages should start with that.
-But for READMEs, it's needed to generate search indexes and sidebars.
+But for Index.md's, it's needed to generate search indexes and sidebars.

+Note - as of the Vitepress upgrade, sidebars are not automatically generated.
+You must add a `{text: '', link: ''}` entry to `main/.vitepress/config.js`.

-All directories/folders should have a `README.md` file, even if it's empty.
+All directories/folders should have a `index.md` file, even if it's empty.
 They provide a landing page for the folder in the VuePress processed documentation structure.

 Lines with no special treatment are converted into standard HTML paragraph tags.